realrtk/dogeminer2-hacks/README.md

 # dogeminer2-hacks
-I'll make sure to update the README.md file to reflect your new name, RTKX.
-Here is the revised version:

 # Introduction
 Hello, I'm RTKX (formerly R3A1TY on GitHub).
 I'm a 14-year-old coder and I'm excited to make a return to my projects after losing access to my old GitHub account.